Why is the University at Buffalo School of Management

 a great place to invest your time, money

-The answer is simple: Our undergraduate programs provide you with an educational experience that offers both quality and value.
-The school's programs are accredited by AACSB International - The Association to Advance Collegiate Schools of Business.
-Our majors prepare you for eventual managerial roles in both the private and nonprofit sectors.
-The curriculum emphasizes both a broad exposure to quantitative reasoning, social sciences, soft skills and a general education in management studies required to become competitive in today's global market.
+The answer is simple: All of our programs are accredited by AACSB International - The Association to Advance Collegiate Schools of Business and provide you with an educational experience that offers both quality and value.
+Our majors prepare you for eventual managerial careers in the private and nonprofit sectors.
+Our curriculum emphasizes a broad exposure to quantitative reasoning, social sciences and soft skills, and a general management education required to compete in today's global market.

-To view the curriculum requirements, select one of the degree programs below:
+To view curriculum requirements, select one of our degree programs:

 The process for applying to the School of Management depends on

 The School of Management admits new incoming freshmen directly to the accounting or business administration majors.
 For direct admission, prospective freshmen are required to select accounting or business administration on the University at Buffalo application.

 In the first two years, you will complete the UB Curriculum and seven prerequisite courses for your major.
 As a freshman admitted to the accounting or business administration majors, you must maintain the minimum standard required to advance to your major's upper-division curriculum.
 The main criterion for advancement is your academic performance in your freshman and sophomore courses.
 We don't require an additional application unless you're applying to change from business administration to accounting or vice versa.